Basis for outlook

 Near-term risks and uncertainties

 The structural exchange rate risk due to the US dollar has decreased in recent years because the share of Orion’s net sales invoiced in dollars has fallen to below ten per cent and at the same time the value of purchases in dollars has increased.
-The greatest exchange rate risk at present relates to European currencies such as the Swedish crown and British pound.
+The weight of the US dollar will increase due to increasing sales of Nubeqa®.
+The greatest exchange rate risk at present relates to European currencies such as the Swedish and Norwegian crown and British pound.
 However, the overall effect of the risk due to currencies of European countries will be abated by the fact that Orion has organisations of its own in most of these countries, which means that in addition to sales income, there are also costs in these currencies.
-Changes in the Japanese yen exchange rate have become more important as sales of Parkinson’s drugs in Japan have increased.
+The exchange rate performance of the Japanese yen is significant due to increased sales of Parkinson’s drugs in Japan.
 The exchange rate effect related to the Russian rouble has increased due to the strong volatility of the currency.
 However, Russian sales are not a significant portion of Orion’s entire net sales.

 Orion’s broad product range may cause risks to the delivery reliability and make it challenging to maintain the high quality standard required in production.
-Authorities and key customers in different countries undertake regular and detailed inspections of development and manufacturing of drugs at Orion’s production sites.
+The impact of availability disruptions on the Company’s net sales has increased in the past few years.
+The ongoing COVID-19 pandemic has clearly ramped up this risk, as restrictions on travel and other operations and the increase in sick leaves in different parts of the world may cause delayed disruptions in pharmaceuticals’ global distribution and logistics chains.
+The disruptions, production volume changes and logistical challenges in other industries may also have unexpected and sudden ramifications that can manifest as shortages of necessary raw materials, supplies and equipment in the chemical and pharmaceutical industries and as increases in prices.
+The impacts of the COVID-19 pandemic on the availability of Orion’s products have not been significant in 2021, but the risk of poorer than normal availability of products is still elevated and will remain so in the ensuing quarters.
+Authorities and key customers in different countries carry out regular and detailed inspections of drug development and manufacturing at Orion’s production sites.
 Any remedial actions that may be required may at least temporarily have effects that decrease delivery reliability and increase costs.
-Orion’s product range also includes products manufactured by other pharmaceutical companies.
+Orion’s product range also contains products manufactured by other pharmaceutical companies and products that Orion manufactures on its own but for which other companies deliver active pharmaceutical or other ingredients.
+Orion’s product range also contains products manufactured by other pharmaceutical companies and products that Orion manufactures on its own but for which other companies supply active pharmaceutical or other ingredients and components or parts (among these the Easyhaler® products).
 Possible problems related to the delivery reliability or quality of the products of those manufacturers may cause a risk to Orion’s delivery reliability.
-The single-channel system used for pharmaceuticals distribution in Finland, in which Orion’s products have so far been delivered to customers through only one wholesaler, may also cause risks to delivery reliability.
-To ensure deliveries, in addition to Oriola Finland Oy, there are also other distributors temporarily distributing certain Orion products.
+The single-channel system used for pharmaceuticals distribution in Finland, in which Orion’s products have been delivered to customers through only one wholesaler, may also cause risks to delivery reliability.

 Research projects always entail uncertainty factors that may either increase or decrease estimated costs.
 The projects may progress more slowly or faster than assumed, or they may be discontinued.
-Nonetheless, changes that may occur in ongoing clinical studies are reflected in costs relatively slowly, and they are not expected to have a material impact on earnings in the current year.
+Nonetheless, changes that may occur in ongoing clinical studies, for example due to the COVID-19 pandemic, are reflected in costs relatively slowly and are not expected to have a material impact on earnings in the current year.
 Owing to the nature of the research process, the timetables and costs of new studies that are being started are known well in advance.
 They therefore typically do not lead to unexpected changes in the estimated cost structure.
-Orion generally undertakes the last, in other words Phase III, clinical trials in collaboration with other pharmaceutical companies.
+Orion often undertakes the last, in other words Phase III, clinical trials in collaboration with other pharmaceutical companies.
 Commencement of these collaboration relationships and their structure also materially affect the schedule and cost level of research projects.

 Collaboration arrangements are an important component of Orion’s business model.
 Possible collaboration and licensing agreements related to these arrangements also often include payments to be recorded in net sales that may materially affect Orion’s financial results.
-In 2014–2017 the annual payments varied from EUR 8 million to EUR 39 million.
-The payments may be subject to certain conditions relating to the development of research projects or sales, and whether these conditions are triggered and the timing of triggering always entail uncertainties.
+In 2014–2020 the annual payments varied from EUR 5 million to EUR 51 million.
+The payments may be subject to conditions relating to the progress of research projects or sales or to new contracts to be signed, and whether these conditions or contracts materialise and what their timing is will always entail uncertainties.